-All people need to recognize the cultural significance of the land where they are recreating and respect the Paiute communities that host them by, but not limited to:
+All people need to recognize the cultural significance of the lands on which they recreate and respect Native communities; this includes but is not limited to:

-- There is unresolved collective and intergenerational historical trauma. (re)Connecting to our land is one method of healing for the mental and physical health in Paiute communities.
+There is unresolved collective and intergenerational historical trauma. (re)Connecting to our land is one method of healing for the mental and physical health in Native communities.

-- All Paiute people should have access to celebrating their land by practicing outdoor sports that are considered privileged such as, but not limited to; climbing, hiking, etc.
+All Native people should have access to celebrating their land by practicing outdoor sports that are considered privileged such as, but not limited to; climbing, hiking, etc.

-All five tribes of the Owen’s valley need implementation of a water sustainability plan.
+All five tribes of Payahuunadü need implementation of a water sustainability plan.
 Specifically and recognized as a minimum;

-LADWP needs to fulfill water promises and re-negoiate water terms.
+LADWP needs to fulfill water promises and re-negotiate water terms.